-We can also create conversion operators which transform one data type to the other.
+We can also create conversion operators that transform one data type to the other.
 But for this case, the overloaded conversion operator must always be a member function.
 There are no restrictions on the other operators.

 Constructors called with a single argument normally work in the same manner as conversion operators.

 Criticism against operator overloading.